codecrafting-io/asus-setup-tool/README.md

 Knowing this, what is done here was:

 - Create a better consistent dependency services and assets, for ASIO, AXSP, using the latest files from Armoury Crate installation.
 You can find them on `Patches` folder
 - Proper setup of AXSP and AsusCertService before AuraSync/LiveDash installation.
 The easiest way found was just launching the AiSuite 3 setup.
 When launched, both services are installed, even if you don't do anything in the wizard setup.
-The ASUS Setup quickly launches the AiSuite 3 after being patched and as soon the wizard opens the services are installed and setup can be closed
+The ASUS Setup quickly launches the AiSuite 3 after being patched and as soon the wizard opens the services are installed and setup can be closed.
 - LiveDash was the hardest to understand, and the solution found still not optimal but functional.
 The problem of installing LiveDash after or before AuraSync is that it is very likely you see a message like `ASUS's device no found !!` or the App won't even open.
 After decompiling the application, it was noticed that was related to the LightingService and MBIsSupported.dll, but not entirely.
 This section inside `MainWindow.xaml.cs` is key for LiveDash function:

     ```c#